 The book was published for the general public on December 4, 2008, following complaints from fans after it was originally announced that it would not be having a wide release.
 The standard edition includes illustrations reproduced from the original handwritten edition.
 The limited collector’s edition features ten illustrations by Rowling not included in the standard or handcrafted edition, as well as an exclusive reproduction of Rowling’s handwritten introduction.
-It’s outer case is disguised as a wizarding textbook from the Hogwarts library, and includes a velvet bag embroidered with Rowling’s signature, replica gemstones and silver garnishes, and an emerald ribbon.
+Its outer case is disguised as a wizarding textbook from the Hogwarts library and includes a velvet bag embroidered with Rowling’s signature, replica gemstones and silver garnishes, and an emerald ribbon.
 The limited edition retailed for £50 ($100, €100), and around 100,000 copies have been printed.
-As of January 2010, an estimated £11 million ($17 million, €13 million) were generated from sales for the Children’s High Level Group, a charity registered in England and Wales to help the 1 million children across Europe still living in large residential institutions.
+As of January 2010, an estimated £11 million ($17 million, €13 million) were generated from sales for the Children’s High Level Group, a charity registered in England and Wales to help the one million children across Europe still living in large residential institutions.

 Summary of Tales